microsoft/devicescript-gateway/README.md

 -   after running head to http://127.0.0.1:7071/swagger/ or otherwise the live site
 -   Click Authorize
 -   Use user/password `devstoreaccount1:Eby8vdM02xNOcqFlqUwJPLlmEtlCDXJ1OUzFT50uSRZ6IFsuFq2UVErCz4I6tq/K1SZFPTOtr/KBHBeksoGMGw==`

+### GitHub CodeSpaces, CodeSandbox.io

+Running the gateway in GitHub Codespaces/CodeSandbox will give you an addressable web server that will be reachable by devices which the codespace is active.
+It is an easy to get a development gateway available on the web without having to deal with network issues.
+The tools will automatically detect CodeSpaces/CodeSandbox and self configure.

 ## Azure services